Deprivation of Parental Rights in Belarus

 Evading Parental Duties

-Cruel Treatment & Abuse
+Cruel Treatment and Abuse

-Immoral Lifestyle Impacting Child
+Immoral Lifestyle

-Parental Abandonment & Consent to Adoption
+Abandonment and Consent to Adoption

 Child Taken by Juvenile Commission